mehmetb/turkish-draughts/README.md

 You can open an issue.

-## Licence
+## License

-This software is licenced under GPL v3.
-Read LICENCE for more information.
+This software is licensed under GPL v3.
+Read LICENSE for more information.